multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 Good luck!

-In part 2, which will come soon, we'll discuss about how to use custom ESDTs instead of just EGLD.
+In part 2, which will come soon, we'll discuss how to use custom ESDTs instead of just EGLD.